 Once you have decided on a dentist to carry out your treatment, there are some other things to consider.

 Istanbul is a large city, home to some 14 million people, and one of the few in the world that spans two continents.
 The European side on the east and the Asian side on the west are separated by the Bosphorus Strait.

 You can get around the city either by taxi or public transport.
 The latter is often more efficient because of the amount of traffic on the roads.
 There is an integrated system of metro, tram, and funicular lines, as well as buses and ferries.

 If you plan to travel a lot on the public transport system, pick up an Istanbulkart top-up card which gives you discounted rates.

-Istanbul is well geared up to receive tourists; in fact it’s Europe’s third most visited city behind London and Paris.
-You won’t have to venture far from the main tourist areas to find plenty of dental clinics catering to foreign patients.
+Istanbul is well geared up to receive tourists; in fact, it's Europe's third most visited city, after London and Paris.
+You won't have to venture far from the main tourist areas to find plenty of dental clinics catering to foreign patients.

 Have you thought about taking a friend or family member with you on your Istanbul dental trip?
 Even if you're used to traveling, it can be reassuring to have a familiar face around.
 Plus, if you're having major work like dental implants, you might appreciate the extra help during your recovery.

 Because of the size of the city, it's sensible to choose accommodation close to your clinic.
 This will minimize your travel time – something you'll appreciate when you're done with your treatment for the day.

 Some of the larger clinics have accommodation on-site or provide rooms at a nearby hotel for their patients (those who spend enough, at least).
 Even if your dentist doesn't offer accommodation, they should be able to recommend a place to stay near the clinic.
 Ask whether they provide transport to and from the clinic each day, as this removes the hassle of making your own way there.